-A revocable letter of credit can be revoked or modified without any prior consent of all the parties.
+One can revoke and modify a revocable letter of credit without any prior consent of all the parties.

 Standby Letter of Credit

 The issuing bank will only make the payment when the applicant can’t.
-It is issued for a long term and is usually not transaction dependent.
+We issued for the long term and is usually not transaction-dependent.

 Revolving Letter of Credit

 There can be multiple withdraws until the pre-set limit is exhausted.
-It is also for a long term and not transaction dependent.
+It is also for the long term and not transaction dependent.

 Mixed Payments Letter of Credit

 There can be more than one payments terms and modes.
-For example, 50% of the payments are paid on sight, 25% is paid after 30 days of shipment and remaining 25% is paid when the shipment is received.
+For example, 50% of the payments are paid on sight, 25% is paid after 30 days of shipment, and the remaining 25% is paid when the shipment is received.

 Third Party Letter of Credit

-The applicant issues the letter of credit for the beneficiary while the actual transaction is done by a third party.
+The applicant issues the letter of credit for the beneficiary while the third party makes the actual transaction

 Local Letter of Credit

-It is used in domestic trade transactions, where both the buyer and seller are from the same country.
-It is also called domestic or in-land letter of credit.1–3
+It is of use in domestic trade transactions, where both the buyer and seller are from the same country.
+The other term for it is the ‘domestic or in-land letter of credit’.